SteveMicroCode/PIC12F675-TM1637-Display-Code/README.md

 The PIC12F675 is a small chip ideal for driving commercially available TM1637 modules with minimal additional board footprint or additional components.
 As coded timing is using the on-chip oscillator.
-With appropriate adaptation it should be possible to drive displays using more than the 4 digit type used for test purposes by me.
+With appropriate adaptation it should be possible to drive displays using more than 4 digits as used for test purposes by me.
 Memory resources used by the C code approximate to 50% though there is headroom to add for example ADC code for analogue inputs or I2C code for interface with other chips.

 Steve 4/2023